 I. Fishery Development and its Importance

-With mild climate and abundant rainfall, Uganda, the open water area of which accounts for 15.3% of the land area, owns the most abundant water resources in Africa.
+With a mild climate and abundant rainfall, Uganda, the open water area which accounts for 15.3% of the land area, owns the most abundant water resources in Africa.
 It has unique conditions and advantages for fishery industry development.
-Five major lakes (Lake Victoria, Lake Albert (Africa), Lake Kyoga, Lake Edward and Lake George (Uganda) are the main sources of fish in Uganda.
+Five major lakes (Lake Victoria, Lake Albert (Africa), Lake Kyoga, Lake Edward, and Lake George (Uganda) are the main sources of fish in Uganda.
 Lake Victoria, the biggest area of fishing, continues to be the most important water body in Uganda both in size and contribution to the total fish catch.

 It has more than 200 fish species, rich in Nile tilapia (Oreochromis niloticus) and clarias catfish (Clarias gariepinus).
 North African catfish is currently the most popular, accounting for 60 percent of Ugandan fish farming.
-In Uganda, about 1.2 million people are engaged in fishery industry, and nearly 5.3 million people take fishing for life.
+In Uganda, about 1.2 million people are engaged in the fishery industry, and nearly 5.3 million people take fishing for life.
 Fishery output value accounts for 20% of Uganda’s agricultural output, accounting for 5% of GDP.

-Benefist of fishery development to Uganda
+Benefits of fishery development in Uganda

-★The fisherman who take income for motive power have a greater impact on the production of fish, and make direct contribution to the rural economy through the trade of fish products; The products of the new commercial fish culture have very important and significant contributions to the fish production and the national economy.
+★The fisherman who take income for motive power have a greater impact on the production of fish, and make a direct contribution to the rural economy through the trade of fish products; The products of the new commercial fish culture have very important and significant contributions to the fish production and the national economy.

 II.
 The Difficulties Faced by Fish Farmers in Uganda

-◇Lack of infrastructure, fish farming equipment and professional aquaculture technical staff;
+◇Lack of infrastructure, fish farming equipment, and professional aquaculture technical staff;

-◇The capacity of seed and feed production is lower; lack of technical services for fish farmers is partly responsible for low production.
+◇The capacity of seed and feed production is lower; the lack of technical services for fish farmers is partly responsible for low production.

-◇Capital and technology inputs is serious shortage;
+◇Capital and technology inputs are in serious shortage;